justinthdang/qworkloads/README.md

 All core functionality, architecture, and simulation logic of this repository was created by the original authors of Qcomm.
 The original repository can be found [here](https://github.com/mpalesi/qcomm).

 This cloned repository simply fixes some missing headers, reorganizes the C++ files into a src folder, and provides clear instructions on how to get the tool up and running.
+Additionally, this repository includes a new working random circuit generator script for 2-qubit gates, as well as random circuit generating scripts for other synthetic NoC traffic patterns.

 If you use this tool in academic work, please consider citing the original authors and publications associated with Qcomm.